logux/docs/architecture/practice.md

 ## Offline

-Logux architecture was created to be **offline-first** by design.

 Logux clients send pings messages to Web Socket to detect loosing Internet and show *“you are offline”* warning.

-An offline state is normal for Logux.
+Offline is a normal mode for Logux.
 The user can work with data and create an action to change the data.
 Unsent action be kept in the log and user will see *“changes were not saved yet”* warning.